-Despite the significant impact of the treatment on part-time unemployment and on the unemployment exit rate exhibited above, Table 12 shows that the treatment has no statistically significant effects on unemployment insurance payments, either gross or net, at any time horizon.
-Three years after the start of the treatment, the cumulative benefits-net-oftaxes difference between the treated and the control group is very small and not significant: it is equal to the tiny amount of 66 euros (p-value = 0.46 for the null hypothesis of difference equal to zero) compared to the average cumulative amount equal to 14,131 euros.
-Table 12, Panel B, also shows that there is a non-significant negative drop in cumulative benefits in the treated group in the first year after the treatment.
+Despite the significant impact of the treatment on part-time unemployment and on the unemployment exit rate exhibited above, Table 11 shows that the treatment has no statistically significant effects on cumulative unemployment insurance payments, either gross or net, at any time horizon.
+Three years after the start of the treatment, the cumulative benefits-net-of-taxes difference between the treated and the control group is very small and not significant: it is equal to the tiny amount of 66 euros (p-value = 0.46 for the null hypothesis of difference equal to zero) compared to the average cumulative amount equal to 14,131 euros.
+Table 11, Panel B, also shows that there is a non-significant negative drop in cumulative benefits in the treated group in the first year after the treatment.
 The negative sign reflects the positive impact of the treatment on part-time unemployment, but it is counteracted by the lock-in effects, implying that the drop in cumulative benefits is not statistically significant.
 Then, as time elapses, cumulative benefits tend to be larger in the treated group, although the difference is not statistically significant.
-All in all, these results confirm the importance of lock-in effects associated with part-time unemployment benefits insofar as the positive effects of a drop in the dynamic marginal tax rate on labor supply, through its positive impact on the propensity to work while on claim, is cancelled by its negative impact on the exit rate from unemployment toward stable jobs.
+Accordingly, over a period of three years, the cumulative number of days of compensated unemployment does not significantly differ between treated and control group, as shown by Table 11, panels C.